roguehistory/DIGH-HIST3812/content/en/building/tech-req-at-a-glance.md

 ### Build Your Contribution to the Ottawa GLAM Workbench

  - Week 12: Build your official notebook for submission (code + commentary).
+It can reuse elements from your earlier experiments, or expand one of your earlier experiments.
 Write the documentation that contextualizes the notebook.
 Devote all of the time you have this week to this task.
 5 hrs

 ---